Wimbledon 2018: Updated Schedule, Draw Predictions Before Week 2 Action

 Serena Williams, who is the No. 25 seed in the tournament, defeated Kristina Mladenovic in straight sets in Friday's third-round match, and may be ready for a championship run now that players like Halep, Wozniacki, Muguruza and Stephens have been knocked out.

-Williams is gunning for her 24th Grand Slam title and he eighth Wimbledon championship.
+Williams is gunning for her 24th Grand Slam title and her eighth Wimbledon championship.
 She unleashed her powerful serve against Mladenovic and recorded 13 aces.
 Her comfort level on grass is obvious, and she has won 18 straight grass-court matches dating back to 2015.

-Williams, who has improved her performance in each of her first three matches, is thrilled to make it through to the fourth round.
+The 36-year-old American, who has improved her performance in each of her first three matches, is thrilled to make it through to the fourth round.
 She is not taking anything for granted even though the top seeds have been knocked out of the tournament at an alarming rate.

 "I think a lot of the top players are losing, but they're losing to girls that are playing outstanding," Williams said, per Sonia Oxley of BBC.com.
 "I think, if anything, it shows me every moment that I can't underestimate any of these ladies.
 They are just going out there swinging and playing for broke."